Scalable Bayesian Learning with posteriors: Experiments

 \section{Experiments}

-We now present some experiments with \posteriors{} that demonstrate the three key benefits of the Bayesian paradigm for machine learning as discussed in Section~\ref{sec:intro}.
-Reproducible code for all experiments can be found in the examples folder of the \href{https://github.com/normal-computing/posteriors/tree/main}{\posteriors{}} repository.
+We now present experiments investigating the Bayesian learning benefits motivated in Section~\ref{sec:intro}.
+The functional and swappable nature of \posteriors{} makes these experiments particularly accessible across a range of Bayesian learning algorithms.
+Notably, its scalability and composability with the PyTorch ecosystem allow us to apply Bayesian learning to a host of pre-trained HuggingFace models \citep{Wolf_Transformers_State-of-the-Art_Natural_2020}.
+Reproducible code for all experiments (and more) can be found in the \href{https://github.com/normal-computing/posteriors/tree/main/examples}{examples folder} of the \posteriors{} repository.